Kuan-Liu/Kuan-Liu.github.io/city.md

 # 2. Figures and tables

-## (1) Estimated temporal R0 and daily new cases for Montreal and Toronto
+## (1) Estimated temporal R0 and daily new cases for Montreal, Toronto, Durham, Peel and York health regions

 Table: Estimated temporal R0 and daily new cases for Montreal and Toronto as of  Jun 04, 2020